 Monday-Friday: 8:00am-4:00pm (Summer)

-Many who are uncertain about future career goals or hoping to wait out a poor job market will go directly to graduate school.
+Many who are uncertain about future career goals, or who are hoping to wait out a poor job market, will go directly to graduate school.
 Think about this choice carefully.
 Some will argue that you should first gain some work experience, clarify your goals, and then pursue further education when you are ready to make the most of the experience.
 Utilize faculty mentors and advisers as well as career development professionals to help clarify your goals.

 There are a variety of resources to prepare for graduate entrance exams, such as books you can purchase or websites about graduate school admission and preparation (such as this GRE prep site).
 When you register for a standardized test, you may be offered or provided test preparation materials.
-You may choose to enroll in a test preparation course such as those provided by Kaplan, Princeton Review, and other vendors; West Chester University offers test prep classes as do many community colleges.
-Note that many preparatory programs are fee-based services and we encourage you to investigate and research your options carefully.
+You may choose to enroll in a test preparation course such as those provided by Kaplan, Princeton Review, and other vendors.
+West Chester University offers test prep classes, as well as many community colleges.
+Note: Many preparatory programs are fee-based services and we encourage you to investigate and research your options carefully.

-There are many sources of funding, such as fellowships or traineeships, assistantships (teaching, research, and administrative), scholarships, grants and loans, and veteran benefits.
+There are many sources of funding for graduate school, such as fellowships or traineeships, assistantships (teaching, research, and administrative), scholarships, grants and loans, and veteran benefits.